 26. Nolan Moore Memorial Education Foundation

-The Norman Moore Memorial Education Foundation offers scholarships to students who wish to pursue a career in printing technology or distribution management.
+The Nolan Moore Memorial Education Foundation offers scholarships to students who wish to pursue a career in printing technology or distribution management.
 Amounts range from $500 to $2,500 and are based on the student’s academic and non-academic accomplishments.
 Applicants must attend an accredited printing technology or management program and be a permanent resident of Kansas, Missouri, Oklahoma or Texas.
 Applicants interested in design, photography or web-based careers will not be considered for the scholarship.

 You can learn more about the Nolan Moore Memorial Education Foundation here.

 The Nurse Education Program Scholarship is for students who are college sophomore or juniors in a Bachelor of Science in Nursing program or who is a practicing Registered Nurse who is pursuing a bachelor’s degree in a nursing related program.
 Applicants must complete six credit hours in the state of Oklahoma although to receive the full $2,000 scholarship award, full-time study of at least 12 credit hours is required.
 Online courses are also accepted.
 Applicants must provide a 500-word essay on how their educational plans relate to their career goals and why they are interested in a nursing career.